manuelfarje/technical_support_tests_manuelfarje/README.md

 Here's your exercise.
 Please create an implementation for the following tests so that all tests are green (passing).
+You can also have a look at the test files :)

 First, install bundler and all required gems:
 # bundle install